 The first weighting component is on how democratic and accountable to its citizens the recipient government is, according to the V&A indicator of the Kaufmann-Kraay index, taken from World Bank data.
+It should be noted that the 2022 update of this dataset includes "significant revisions to the underlying source data that affect the data for earlier years".

 The second weighting component is the recipient country's military expenditure as a percentage of its GDP.
 We use data from both SIPRI and the World Bank.
 As SIPRI personnel are specialists in this field, we use their data as the first choice, but if SIPRI lacks data for a country, we use World Bank data.
-The ratio of World Bank figures to SIPRI figures on average is 1.008, so the discrepancies, if any, are tiny.
+The ratio of World Bank figures to SIPRI figures on average is 1.036, so the discrepancies, if any, are small.